Financial Poise

 It’s the beginning of October and the start of spooky season.
 So maybe it’s fitting that reviewing September’s asset class performance paints a chilling picture.

 To be very clear: there is often a lot of disagreement over what constitutes an asset class.
-There is also frequent disagreement over the best ways to measure the performance of an asset class during any given period.
+There is also frequent disagreement over the best ways to measure the performance of an asset class during any given time period.
 This is intended to be a snapshot of some of the most common asset classes in American portfolios today (which, yes, includes crypto now) by using reputable indices, funds, and ETFs to help us look at the big picture (see below for sources).

 This is just information.
 What you choose to do with it is ultimately your choice.